Skip to main content

 Leveraging Mediation and Negotiation Techniques

 Implementing mediation and negotiation techniques is an essential approach to resolving debt recovery cases in the Dutch context.
-These techniques allow parties to engage in a structured and facilitated process to reach a mutually acceptable agreement.
+These techniques allow parties to engage in a structured process to reach a mutually acceptable agreement.

 Here are four ways in which mediation and negotiation can be leveraged effectively in debt recovery cases: